 Chiara Aina

-I am a PhD student in Economics at the University of Zürich.
-I will be a Postdoctoral Fellow in the Department of Economics at Harvard University for the 2023-2024 academic year, and then will join Universitat Pompeu Fabra as an Assistant Professor.
+I am a Postdoctoral Fellow in the Department of Economics at Harvard University for the 2023-2024 academic year.
+Then, I will join Universitat Pompeu Fabra as an Assistant Professor.
+I graduated with a PhD in Economics from the University of Zurich in 2023.

 I use theory and experiments to study topics at the intersection of economics and psychology.
 My research aims to expand our understanding of how behavior is driven by narratives, emotions, and strategic thinking, with a particular focus on the role of beliefs.